Most vegetables used in Japanese cooking can easily be grown at home. I’ve compiled 16 Japanese vegetables, many of which I grow each year.

 Like with kyuri, Japanese eggplants are long and narrow.

-They need lots of heat, although if they get too hot, pollination stops.
+They need lots of heat to grow, although if they get too hot, pollination stops.
 They can benefit from hand pollinating, especially in a greenhouse.

 They grow especially well in 5-gallon black pots that help to retain heat around the roots.